|Home| News| Stats| Rules| Manual| FAQ| About| Contact|

 Yodd is played on a hexagonal board with seven cells per side.
 Larger boards can be used for a deeper game and smaller boards can be used for a shorter game.

-The winner of the game is the player with the least number of distinct groups of his stones when the game ends (group of stones is a set of same-colored stones touching each other).
+The winner is the player with the least number of distinct groups of his stones when the game ends (group of stones is a set of same-colored stones touching each other).
 Draws are not possible.

 The game begins with an empty board.